FAQ ABOUT OUR TINCTURES

 What is the shelf life of infused oils?

 The shelf life can generally be determined by considering the oil used in the infusion.
 Our infused oils are made with olive oil (unless otherwise noted) which has a shelf life of 2-3 years from the date that the olive oil is made.
-If the infused oil is kept in an environment that is low humidity, out of direct sunlight, and at a room temperature of 75 degrees or less, you can expect a shelf life of 1-2 years.
+If the infused oil is kept long-term in an environment that is low humidity, out of direct sunlight, and at room temperature, you can expect a shelf life of 1-2 years.
 You may refrigerate infused oils to extend this time a bit.
 If you do, you will notice that the oil may turn cloudy or even harden some, but will return to its original viscosity when brought back to room temperature.